Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Multi-type GWI processes

 For each $k \in \ZZ_+$, let $\cF_k^\bX := \sigma(\bX_0,\dots, \bX_k)$, where $\cF_0^\bX=\{\emptyset,\Omega\}$ due to $\bX_0=\bzero$.
 By \eqref{MBPI(d)}, we get

 Consequently,

 and, since $\bX_0=\bzero$, we have

-By looking at \eqref{mart}, we can interpret $\bA$ as a scaling matrix that determines how many individuals we may expect on average to appear as the offsprings of individuals of the previous generation.
+By looking at \eqref{mart}, we can interpret $\bA$ as a kind of scaling matrix that determines how many individuals we may expect on average to appear as the offsprings of individuals of the previous generation.
 It suggests that the offspring mean matrix $\bA$ plays a crucial role in the asymptotic behavior of the sequence $(\bX_k)_{k\in\ZZ_+}$.
 A $p$-type GWI process $(\bX_k)_{k\in\ZZ_+}$ is referred to respectively as \emph{subcritical}, \emph{critical} or \emph{supercritical} if $\varrho(\bA) < 1$, $\varrho(\bA) = 1$ or $\varrho(\bA) > 1$, where $\varrho(\bA)$ denotes the spectral radius of the matrix $\bA$ (see, e.g., Athreya and Ney \cite[V.3]{AN} or Quine \cite{Q}), and it is called indecomposable or decomposable if $\bA$ is irreducible or reducible, respectively.
-Recall that $\bA$ is called reducible if there exists a permutation matrix $\bP\in\RR^{p\times p}$ and $q\in\{1,\ldots,p-1\}$ such that
+Recall that $\bA$ is called reducible if there exists a permutation matrix $\bP\in\RR^{p\times p}$ and $q\in\{1,\ldots,p-1\}$ (and hence $p$ should be at least $2$) such that